 Bute’s an island that’s often overlooked.
 Perhaps because it’s almost too close to the mainland.
 Or perhaps because people sometimes fail to look beyond the rather tired buildings of Rothesay’s seafront.
-But, as with most places, there’s definitely more to Bute than meets the eye.
+But, as with most places, there’s definitely more to Bute, and its people, than meets the eye.

 Getting to know a place isn’t that different from getting to know a person.
 It takes time.
-Right now we can’t visit, but we can still read and learn.
-I certainly learned a lot about Bute when I was researching the life of Sir William Macewen, a proud Brandane, who became the most eminent surgeon of his day.
+I certainly learned a lot more about Bute when I was researching the life of Sir William Macewen (1848-1924), a proud Brandane, who became the most eminent surgeon of his day.
 A man who not only radically changed surgical procedures, but who also went on to perform the first successful brain operation.
 And that was before the advent of X-rays!

-He was a man who did so much for wounded soldiers, for those young men who returned with horrific injuries from the hellish battlefields of WW1.
-He designed the Erskine artificial limb and trained a team of engineers from a nearby shipyard to manufacture them for the hospital.
+Macewen was also the man who did so much for wounded soldiers, for those young men who returned with horrific injuries from the hellish battlefields of WW1.
+He designed the Erskine artificial limb and trained a team of engineers from a nearby shipyard to manufacture them for the newly-founded Erskine hospital.
 He worked tirelessly both on the mainland and on Bute to help his patients, no matter who they were.

 His work received world-wide recognition and he was a much sought-after surgeon.
-But he chose to remain in Scotland.
-He was appointed Surgeon-General, then named Surgeon-General to the Fleet in Scotland during the First World War.
+But despite a host of tempting offers, he chose to remain in Scotland.
+He was appointed Surgeon-General, then named Surgeon-General to the Fleet in Scotland with the rank of Rear-Admiral during the First World War.
 He also served as president of the British Medical Association.

 He loved Bute and returned as often as he could.
-He had a house built at the south end of the island and his ashes are buried in the family plot at St Blane’s Church, one of the earliest monastic sites in Scotland.
+He had a house built at the south end of the island, close to the water that had always been a great part in his life.
+His ashes are buried in the family plot at St Blane’s Church, one of the earliest monastic sites in Scotland.
 And so very close to the home where his heart was.